 I adore chard, especially the perpetual spinach variety.
 In fact, I think I’m in real danger of becoming a perpetual spinach bore.
 This leafy green is just so darn brilliant though.
 Hardy, reliable germinator, quick to mature, and seemingly unperturbed by pests.

-Chard has a long cropping season too – a sowing in March and one in August will see you harvesting for 9 months.
+Chard has a long cropping season too – sowing in March and one in August will see you harvesting for 9 months.